epsilon537/boxlambda/docs/os_mem_layout_boot_seq.md

 This section describes the OS Boot Sequence.
 It starts where the [Bootloader Boot Sequence section](sw_bootloader.md#boot-sequence) leaves off.

-After the Bootloader has transfered control to the OS image it has loaded into EMEM, the OS start-up code goes through the following sequence:
+After the Bootloader has transferred control to the OS image it has loaded into EMEM, the OS start-up code goes through the following sequence:

 1. `crt0.c` sets up a basic C environment as described [here](c_comp_picolibc.md#software-startup-sequence), unpacking and initializing the different sections into IMEM and EMEM as shown in the memory layout diagram above.
 2. BoxLambda OS's `main()` initializes Forth by calling `forth_core_init()`.